BrokenSource/BrokenSource/Readme.md

   <br>
   <hr>

-  - Run `broken submodules` to clone all the public projects
+  Likely a partial initialization of the submodules

+  - Run `git submodule update --init --recursive` on the root directory to fix
   <hr>
   <br>
 </details>